-To increase availability of Guelph’s tap water and reduce waste generated from disposable water bottles sold or served at special events, the Guelph Water Wagon is a free service available for large, outdoor community events that are open to the public.
+To increase the availability of Guelph’s tap water and reduce waste generated from disposable water bottles sold or served at special events, the Guelph Water Wagon is a free service available for large, outdoor community events that are open to the public.
 The Guelph Water Wagon offers eight self-serve stations, each with a water fountain head and bottle fill tap.

 A special event must meet the following conditions for inclusion of the Guelph Water Wagon: